ABOUT

 How did BassRoutes get here and what do we do?

 Launching from JUICE Drum and Bass nights running in Oregon since 2005, BassRoutes provides exceptional agency service to comprehensively meet artists’ tour and promotional needs.
-With deep roots in the music industry, and over two decades of design and marketing experience, BassRoutes builds artists' exposure through highly customized portfolios, targeted media campaigns, and focused public relations.
+With deep roots producing events, and over two decades of design and marketing experience, BassRoutes builds artists' exposure through highly customized portfolios, targeted media campaigns, and focused public relations.
 Whether a need for stateside representation, help with the US Visa process, copywriting, or music graphics, BassRoutes is organizing creative visions to best connect musicians to their audiences.

 What’s the story?
 How did this punk kid get here?

 Chemynne Perlingieri has been a rebel on a mission since an early age, implementing creativity and independence from the norm at every turn.
 At 16, this teen with a pink mohawk started college and secured her own downtown San Diego storefront, selling hand dyed fabrics custom sewn into funky garments.
 A love for silk-screening and alternative prints motivated her to head east to earn a degree in Textile Print Design at the Fashion Institute of Technology in New York.
-She spent the next near decade doing prints for home furnishings, surfwear, and other apparel companies on both coasts.
-For five of these years, Chemynne hustled her side-business 'EarthCouture'—a hat company using trim from the fabric industry waste stream—starting a lifelong journey toward planet-sensitive work.
+She spent the next 8 years doing prints for home furnishings, surfwear, and other apparel companies on both coasts.
+For five of these years, Chemynne hustled her side-business 'EarthCouture'—a hat company using trim from the fabric industry waste stream as her product materials, starting a lifelong journey toward planet-sensitive work.

 Looking to further expand design skills, Chemynne went back to school for Graphic Design, earning a BFA from the Academy of Art University in San Francisco.
-There she absorbed the science of branding, business, and marketing.
+There she absorbed the science of branding, mastery of typography, business operations, and marketing.
 The next several years were spent at three key design agencies in SF, working on everything from trade show graphics for highly recognized brands like Volkswagen, to all kinds of print collateral, art books, and packaging.

 Electronic music was really coming to the forefront at this time, but full time career and school didn’t leave much time for event-going.
-By chance, Chemynne caught her first jungle show mid 90s with Kemistry & Storm at a tiny art gallery near one of the university buildings — and a chord was struck.
-After being raised on everything from jazz, funk, and soul — to punk, ska, and hip hop — an immediate love was established for the sounds of drum and bass.
+By chance, Chemynne unknowingly caught Kemistry & Storm at her first jungle show while in university—and a chord was struck.
+After being raised on everything from jazz, funk, and soul —to punk, ska, and hip hop—an immediate love & curiosity was established for the sounds of drum and bass.

 With a tiny team and a big heart, Mulch Design cataloged years of award-winning work.

-When did drum and bass really find its way into the mix?
+When did drum and bass really find its way into the full time mix?

-Listening to drum and bass in the studio with other designers was a regular thing, and over time it went from a side hobby to a real passion.
-Noticing that DnB was simply not coming to Bend—in fact rarely to Oregon overall—Chemynne decided to “try out” a monthly in 2005.
+Listening to drum and bass in the studio with other designers was a regular thing, and over time it went from a sideline joy to a real passion.
+Noticing that DnB was simply not coming to Bend—in fact rarely to Oregon at all, Chemynne decided in 2005 to try out producing a monthly at a hip small venue and restaurant called The Grove.
 Mulch Design backed the events for years while JUICE Drum and Bass was getting established.
 Chemynne worked tirelessly at the night concurrently with her design career—in order to afford to keep the music coming to the state.

-Moving North to Portland in 2009, JUICE grew as a staple in the Pacific Northwest electronic music scene—hosting some of DnB’s finest over the years including DJ MARKY, LTJ Bukem, Goldie, Dub Phizix & Strategy, Drumsound & Bassline Smith, Bladerunner, Total Science, Lenzman, Big bUd, Kubiks & Lomax, ASC, Method One, Stunna, Quadrant & Iris, Random Movement, Artificial Intelligence, Dave Owen, T.R.A.C., MC Fava, Atlantic Connection, Utah Jazz, dBridge, OmUnit, Technimatic, Zero T, Spectrasoul, LSB, DRS, Digital, Commix, Command Strange, Emma G & MC Tali, Marcus Visionary, KJ Sawka, Mizeyesis, Alibi, Ben Soundscape & Collette Warren, Redeyes...the list goes on.
-The sound and culture of JUICE continues to this day to be represented through international shows, regular livestreams on twitch, and ever-fresh merch.
+Moving North to Portland in 2009, JUICE has grown as a staple in the Pacific Northwest electronic music scene—hosting some of DnB’s finest over the years including DJ Marky, LTJ Bukem, Goldie, Dub Phizix & Strategy, Drumsound & Bassline Smith, Bladerunner, Total Science, Lenzman, Big bUd, Kubiks & Lomax, ASC, Method One, Stunna, Quadrant & Iris, Random Movement, Artificial Intelligence, Dave Owen, T.R.A.C., MC Fava, Atlantic Connection, DJ Strife, Utah Jazz, dBridge, OmUnit, Technimatic, Zero T, Spectrasoul, LSB, DRS, Digital, Commix, Command Strange, Emma G & MC Tali, Marcus Visionary, KJ Sawka, Mizeyesis, Ben Soundscape & Collette Warren, Redeyes, Ray Keith...the list goes on.
+The sound and culture of JUICE continues to this day to be represented through quarterly IRL shows hosting international talent, weekly livestreams on Twitch, and ever-evolving merch (available on the JUICE website).

 With nonstop tenacity and 24/7 commitment to the industry, Chemynne is still a rebel with a cause.
-Bringing fresh energy into the current mix of limited US-based agencies focused on DnB—BassRoutes heavily supports the genre stateside by providing a more personalized and comprehensive approach to help artists expand their North American presence.
+Bringing fresh energy into the mix of the currently limited US-based agencies focused on DnB—BassRoutes heavily supports the genre stateside by providing a more personalized and comprehensive approach to help artists tour & expand their presence in North America.